discordjs/guide/guide/command-handling/adding-features.md

 In this short (but necessary) refactor, you:

-1. Renamed the original `command` variable to `commandName` (to be descriptive and to be able to create a different `command` variable after).
+1. Renamed the original `command` variable to `commandName` (to be descriptive and to be able to create a different `command` variable later).
 2. Changed the following `if` statement appropriately.
 3. Made a variable named `command`, which is the actual command object.
 4. Changed the line inside the `try/catch` statement to use the `command` variable instead.